Skip to main content

 In Canada, we use a progressive tax system.
 The rate of tax increases as the amount of income increases.
 There are different levels or federal and provincial tax brackets which have different rates of tax.

 As a resident of Canada, you pay both federal and provincial taxes.
 Provincial taxes are based on your province of residence as of December 31.
-For example, if you are filing 2024 taxes, and you lived in Alberta part of the year, and then moved to Québec in October, because you were living in Québec on December 31 you will be subject to Québec income tax and Québec tax credits in addition to the federal taxes everyone in Canada pays.
+For example, if you are filing 2024 taxes, and you lived in Alberta part of the year, and then moved to Québec in October, you will be subject to Québec income tax and Québec tax credits in addition to the federal taxes everyone in Canada pays because you were living in Québec on December 31.

-Unlike in the rest of Canada where the Canada Revenue Agency (CRA) is the government organization in charge of taxation in Canada, and takes care of federal and provincial taxes, the province of Québec has an arrangement with the federal government to administer provincial taxes on behalf of residents of the province through Revenu Québec.
+Unlike in the rest of Canada, where the Canada Revenue Agency (CRA) is the only government organization that administers both federal and provincial taxes, the province of Québec has an arrangement with the federal government, allowing Revenu Québec to directly administer provincial taxes from residents of that province.

 Québec tax brackets

-Income tax in Canada is based on your taxable income.
-Your taxable income is your total gross income from all sources less eligible deductions and credits.
+Income tax in Canada is calculated based on your taxable income.
+Your taxable income is your total gross income from all sources less eligible deductions.
 Because we use a progressive tax system, the more money you make, the higher the rate of tax you will pay.

 Québec 2024 tax rates

-The tax brackets for Québec for 2024 are:
+The tax brackets for Québec for 2024, according to Révenu Québec, are:

 **2024 Québec income tax brackets **